-This policy will be reviewed and revised every September, at Board of Management meeting, and will be again reviewed at teachers' meeting in September.
-The Student Council will be asked for their views , and the Parents' Association will be notified when review has taken place.
+This policy will be reviewed and revised every October, and presented to the Board of Management for ratification, and will be again reviewed at teachers' meeting in November.
+The Student Council will be asked for their views, and the Parents' Association will be notified when review has taken place.
 Notice of review will be placed on school website.